Rabí: History

 The Rabí Castle was founded probably between 1124 and 1173.
 The first written mention of Rabí is from 1373, when the so-called Upper and Lower towns were mentioned.
 The first mention of the owners of Rabí is from 1380, when it was the property of Půta Švihovský of Rýzmberk.
 In 1420, the castle surrendered to the large army of Jan Žižka, then the castle was looted and burned.
 The castle was then repaired, but in 1421 it was again conquered by the Hussites and Jan Žižka lost his second eye here.

+Demographics

+Transport

+The railway line Klatovy–Horažďovice runs through the territory of Rabí, but there is no train station.
+The town is served by the station in neighbouring Žichovice.

 Sights

 Rabí is known for the Rabí Castle, one of the biggest castles in the country.
-Today it is owned by the state and open to the public.
+The Gothic castle was rebuilt and extended at the end of the 15th century, possibly by Benedikt Rejt.
+The late Gothic fortification from the 15th century remained unfinished for economic reasons, but still, it is one of the most advanced fortifications in Central Europe.
+The castle complex is protected as a national cultural monument.
+Today it is owned by the state and is open to the public.

 The Church of the Holy Trinity is part of the castle complex.
-It is a late Gothic building that was finished in 1498 as a castle chapel, later it became a parish church.
+It is a late Gothic building that was finished in 1498 as a castle chapel.
+Later it became a parish church.